Supergirl in other media: Justice League

 In "Hereafter", Kara makes a cameo appearance at Superman's funeral, alongside Jonathan and Martha Kent.
-Additionally, in "Comfort and Joy", she appears in a photograph, and is mentioned to be away from home skiing with Barbara Gordon.
+In "Comfort and Joy", Kara appears in a photograph and is mentioned to be away from home skiing with Barbara Gordon.

 Justice League Unlimited

 Supergirl appears in Justice League Unlimited as a member of the Justice League.
-It is revealed that, during the events of the Superman: The Animated Series series finale "Legacy", scientists from Project Cadmus acquired some of Supergirl's DNA, which they used to create Galatea, an evil clone of her who visually resembles Power Girl.
+It is revealed that, during the events of the Superman: The Animated Series series finale "Legacy", scientists from Project Cadmus acquired some of Supergirl's DNA and went on to create Galatea, a clone of Supergirl who visually resembles Power Girl.

-In the episode "Chaos at the Earth's Core", Supergirl debuts a new costume with a blue shirt and red skirt.
-This color scheme resembles Superman's costume palette, and was designed in honor of him.

 In "Far From Home", Supergirl, along with Green Lantern and Green Arrow, are transported to the 31st century by Legion of Super-Heroes members Brainiac 5 and Bouncing Boy to aid them in defeating the Fatal Five, who have mind controlled the rest of the Legion.
 However, Brainiac 5 tells Green Lantern and Green Arrow that 31st century history says that Supergirl never returned to her own time, which he assumes to mean that she will die while on this mission.
 As Kara experiences the technology and society of the future, which is similar to that of her lost homeworld, she becomes conflicted about returning to the past, where she has never felt that she fits in.
-Finally, she and Brainiac 5 develop romantic feelings for each other, and when Green Lantern and Green Arrow prepare to return to the past, she tells them that history will be fulfilled since she is staying in the future as a member of the Legion.
+Kara and Brainiac 5 develop romantic feelings for each other, and when Green Lantern and Green Arrow prepare to return to the past, she tells them that history will be fulfilled since she is staying in the future as a member of the Legion.

 Supergirl also appears in the Justice League Unlimited tie-in comics.

 Smallville Legends: Kara and the Chronicles of Krypton

 Kara and the Chronicles of Krypton is the fourth set of videos of the Smallville Legends web series.
 In these animated shorts, Kara is seen during the Kryptonian civil war which led eventually to her planet's destruction.
-She is the daughter of Zor-El and lives in the city of Kandor, in contrast to previous versions of the character that lived in Argo.
+She is the daughter of Zor-El and lives in the city of Kandor, in contrast to previous versions of the character who lived in Argo.
 Zor-El is a prominent figure in the war and Kara is in the middle of the chaos.
 The webisodes are featured on the Smallville Complete Season 7 DVD set as a bonus feature.